 Teaching will be complemented by the inclusion of contributions from those in planning authorities, professional planning practice and representatives of local communities.
 Such practitioners will contribute directly to lectures, field visits and practical student projects.
 For example, we partner with community groups to develop project ideas that are relevant to the needs of the sector.
 Recently this has included work on social economics, public participation, social documentary and others.
 Contributors have included the East Belfast Partnership, Friends of the Earth, Belfast Healthy Cities, Belfast City Council, Groundwork NI, the private sector (Turley Associates, BS Design), the BBC and many others.
 This will provide a significant learning and employability enhancement opportunity, draws on the strong professional and community links of teaching staff and enables professional contacts to be developed.

-All level one students will have the opportunity to be mentored by Level Three Students.
+All level one students will have the opportunity to be mentored by Level 3 students.
 There will also be other opportunities for career-related mentoring as you progress.

 All students will be allocated a Personal Tutor who will meet with them on several occasions during the year to support their academic and skills development and discuss individual student’s career aspirations.

 This is an essential part of life as a Queen’s student when important private reading, engagement with e-learning resources, reflection on feedback to date and assignment research and preparation work is carried out.
 Self-directed study will commonly be supported by seminars/tutorials.